FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-validation.md

-# Validation of NeXus file
+# Validation of NeXus files

 !!! info "This page is intended to give more information about the validation tools that are part of `pynxtools`.
 Please also have a look at our comprehensive [how-to guide](../../how-tos/pynxtools/validate-nexus-file.md) on NeXus validation."